Quantitative NMR (qNMR)

 - to improve qNMR methodology so that international comparability at levels of parts in 103 can be achieved for a broad range of compounds,

 - to establish and publish best-practice guidelines for performing qNMR measurements, and

 - to identify a small suite of compounds that in principle would constitute a set of Primary Internal Standards applicable to the mass fraction purity assignment by qNMR for the majority of organic compound/solvent combinations.

-The qNMR programme is expected to contribute to international guidelines for the application of "Methods for the SI Value Assignment of the Purity of Organic Compounds", currently being developed under an IUPAC project chaired by the BIPM with active participation from eleven NMIs (BAM, LGC, LNE, NIM, NIST, NMIA, NMIJ, NRC, PTB, VSL, UME) and two international organizations (IAEA and JRCGeel).
+The qNMR programme contributed to the IUPAC Technical Report "Methods for the SI Value Assignment of the Purity of Organic Compounds", which was published in 2023.
+The writing group for the report was prepared chaired by the BIPM with contributions from eleven NMIs (BAM, LGC, LNE, NIM, NIST, NMIA, NMIJ, NRC, PTB, VSL, UME) and two international organizations (IAEA and JRC Geel).

 qNMR Internal Standard Reference Data (ISRD)